-Kullu Dussehra is famous; known or talked about by many people for its festivities and is one of the most popular events of Himachal Pradesh.
+Kullu Dussehra is renowned for its festivities and is one of the most popular events in Himachal Pradesh.
 People from all over the world come to witness this event.
 It starts on Vijaya Dashmi and goes on for seven days.

 On Dusshera day, thousands of people gather to pay respect to Lord Raghunath.
 There’s music and dancing, as the statue of Lord Raghunath is installed on a chariot, that goes through the town.

 The rest of the week is spent in devotion and celebration of good over evil.
 On the last day of the festival, the chariot is brought by the banks of Beas River where an effigy of Ravana is burnt.

 This year, of course, will be different.
 However, we must still be good in our actions and remember that hard work and honesty is the best path to tread in life.

 Better Your Child’s G.K.
 In 3 Minutes – Get This Free Newsletter

 Get fun facts, simple and easy news, quizzes, and lots of other interesting things to read in your mailbox – for free!
 It’s what we call GK-on-the-go!